python/mypy/docs/source/kinds_of_types.rst

     num = UserId(5) + 1     # type: int

-``NewType`` accepts only one argument that must be a properly subclassable class, i.e., not a type construct like ``Union``, etc. The function returned by ``NewType`` accepts only one argument; this is equivalent to supporting only one constructor accepting an instance of the base class (see above).
+``NewType`` accepts exactly two arguments.
+The first argument must be a string containing the name of the new type and must equal the name of the variable to which the new type is assigned.
+The second argument must be a properly subclassable class, i.e., not a type construct like ``Union``, etc.

+The function returned by ``NewType`` accepts only one argument; this is equivalent to supporting only one constructor accepting an instance of the base class (see above).
 Example:

 .. code-block:: python